-- 1. Be at least 24 years old; - 2.
-Unlicensed staff must have a minimum of bachelor's degree (preferred) or an associate's degree and two years of work experience in the human services field or meet qualifications as either an RPSS or an RFPSS: - a.
+1. Be at least 24 years old;

+- 2. Unlicensed staff must have a minimum of bachelor's degree (preferred) or an associate's degree and two years of work experience in the human services field or meet qualifications as either an RPSS or an RFPSS: - a.
 For RPSS qualifications, see the Section 2.3 Outpatient Services Peer Support Services, as well as Appendix D for Peer and Family Support Specialists Approved Curriculum for detailed training and continuing education requirements; and - b.
 For RFPSS qualifications, see Appendix D for Peer and Family Peer Support Specialists Approved Curriculum for detailed training and continuing education requirements. - 3.
-Satisfactory completion of criminal background check pursuant to the BHSP licensing regulations (the Louisiana Administrative Code 48:I.Chapter 56), the Louisiana Administrative Code 48:I.Chapter 53, La R.S.
+Satisfactory completion of criminal background check pursuant to the BHSP licensing regulations (LAC 48:I.Chapter 56), LAC 48:I.Chapter 53, La R.S.
 40:1203.1 et seq., La R.S.
 15:587 (as applicable), and any applicable state or federal law or regulation; - a.
-Employees and contractors must not be excluded from participation in the Medicaid or Medicare Program by Louisiana Medicaid or the Department of Health and Human Services' Office of Inspector General; - b.
+Employees and contractors must not be excluded from participation in the Medicaid or Medicare Program by Louisiana Medicaid or DHHS OIG; - b.
 Direct care staff must not have a finding on the Louisiana State Adverse Action List; and - c.
-Comply with Direct Service Worker Registry law established by La.
+Comply with the Direct Service Worker (DSW) Registry law established by La.
 R.S.
 40:2179 et seq., and meet any additional qualifications established under Rule promulgated by LDH in association with this statute. - 4.
-Pass a Tuberculosis (TB) test prior to employment in accordance with the Louisiana Administrative Code 51:II.Chapter 5; OR be free from TB in a communicable state as defined by the Louisiana Administrative Code 51:II.Chapter 5; - 5.
+Pass a TB test prior to employment in accordance with LAC 51:II.Chapter 5; OR be free from TB in a communicable state as defined by LAC 51:II.Chapter 5; - 5.
 Pass drug screening tests as required by the provider's policies and procedures; - 6.
-Complete American Heart Association (AHA) recognized First Aid, CPR and seizure assessment training.
-Psychiatrists, advanced practice registered nurses (APRNs, clinical nurse specialists (CNSs), physician assistants (PAs), registered nurses (RNs) and licensed practical nurses (LPNs) are exempt from this training (see Appendix D);
+Complete AHA recognized First Aid, CPR and seizure assessment training.
+Psychiatrists, advanced practice registered nurses (APRNs), clinical nurse specialists (CNSs), physician assistants, registered nurses (RNs) and licensed practical nurses (LPNs) are exempt from this training.
+(See Appendix D);

-- 7. Non-licensed direct care staff are required to complete a basic clinical competency training program approved by OBH prior to providing the service (see Appendix D); and - 8.
-Complete training curriculum approved by OBH prior to providing the service (see Appendix D).
+- 7. Non-licensed direct care staff are required to complete a basic clinical competency training program approved by OBH prior to providing the service.
+(See Appendix D); and - 8.
+Complete training curriculum approved by OBH prior to providing the service.
+(See Appendix D).